 Nowadays, several academic software packages for solving partial differential equations exist in the research community.
 They are usually developed and supported by research groups for whom software development is one of the main scientific tasks.
-Such software packages include, among others, DEAL.II [10], FENICS [2], DUNE [15, 11], or OPENFOAM [32].
+Such software packages include, among others, DEAL.II [10], FENICS [2], DUNE [15, 11], OPENFOAM [32], or FREEFEM++ [19].
 These packages have advanced functionality and support features like adaptive mesh refinement, parallelism, etc.

-Naturally, a research code developed in house possesses less functionality than these large packages.
+Naturally, a research code developed in-house possesses less functionality than these large packages.
 In view of their availability, the following questions arise: Why is it worth to develop an own research code?
 In particular, is it worth to develop a code within a research group that focuses primarily on numerical analysis?
 In the following, some arguments, mainly based on our own experience, are presented.

+In-depth knowledge of details of the software.
 The first key aspect of working with a code developed and maintained within the research group is the detailed knowledge of the software structure.
-In fact, applied mathematicians often work at the development of algorithms.
-These algorithms have to be implemented, assessed and compared with popular stateof-the-art algorithms for the same problem.
-A meaningful assessment requires the usage of the algorithms in the same code.
+In fact, applied mathematicians often work at the development of numerical methods.
+These methods have to be implemented, assessed, and compared with popular state-of-the-art methods for the same problem.
+A meaningful assessment requires the usage of the methods in the same code.
 In this respect, it is important to have access to a code where one knows and can control every detail.

-For brevity, just one example will be mentioned that shows the importance of knowing the details of a software package.
-This example concerns the clarification of appropriate interface conditions in subdomain iterations for the Stokes- Darcy problem, see [14].
+For brevity, just one example will be mentioned to show the importance of knowing the details of a software package.
+This example concerns the clarification of appropriate interface conditions in subdomain iterations for the Stokes-Darcy problem, see [13].
 Standard Neumann interface conditions can be used only for viscosity and permeability coefficients that are unrealistically large.
 For realistic coefficients, appropriate Robin boundary conditions have to be used.
-The implementation of the Robin interface conditions was performed in a straightforward way in MOONMD/PARMOON.
+The implementation of the Robin interface conditions was performed in a straightforward way in MooNMD/ParMooN.

+Flexibility.
 Further advantages of an own research code are the possibility of controlling its core parts and flexibility.
 In particular, for our research it is very important that the code supports the use of different discretization strategies.
-As an example, MOONMD was designed for finite element methods.
-But for the investigation of discretizations for time-dependent convection-diffusion equations in [29], finite difference methods were implemented as well.
-Because these methods performed very well, they were later used in the context of simulating population balance systems defined in tensor-product domains, e.g., see [12, 36].
+As an example, MooNMD was designed for finite element methods.
+But for the investigation of discretizations of time-dependent convection-diffusion equations in [29], finite difference methods were implemented as well.
+Because these methods performed very well, they were later used in the context of simulating population balance systems defined in tensor-product domains, e.g., see [36].

+Testing of numerical methods.
+MOONMD was used in the definition of benchmark problems in [23].
 The list of examples could be extended.
-In addition, a number of numerical algorithms have been developed and implemented in our research code which turned out to be not (yet) competitive, like the optimization of stabilization parameters in SUPG methods in [27].
-Having a known and flexible research code at disposal allows to test and support algorithms that, at the time of the implementation, have not been benchmarked in detail.
+In addition, a number of numerical methods have been developed and implemented in our research code which turned out to be not (yet) competitive, like the optimization of stabilization parameters in SUPG methods in [27].
+Having a known and flexible research code at disposal allows to test and support methods that, at the time of the implementation, have not been benchmarked in detail.

-Certainly, also the large packages mentioned above allow the implementation of different algorithms and discretization strategies.
+Certainly, also the large packages mentioned above allow the implementation of different methods and discretization strategies.
 However, we think that a successful implementation often requires a very close interaction with core developers of the packages.
 This effort might not be feasible for both the user and the developer.
 Therefore, an own code might reduce the time from the development to the assessment of numerical methods.